-Christmas parties are in fact an extension of work and therefore employers cannot just turn a blind an eye to any conduct issues either at the event or thereafter.
+Christmas parties are in fact an extension of work and therefore employers cannot just turn a blind eye to any conduct issues either at the event or thereafter.

 Below are a few festive tips from Clover HR to ensure that your celebration runs as smoothly as possible whilst keeping your business protected:

 - Ensure that you have a bullying and harassment, social media and drugs and alcohol policy in place.
-Now is a good time of year to remind all of employees of these policies and the expectations that they place on employees.
+Now is a good time of year to remind all the employees of these policies and the expectations that they place on employees.
 We often suggest a nice festive email with a gentle reminder that the event is an extension of work and that the policies in place still apply in relation to conduct and behaviour and the repercussions for anyone who breaches company standards.
 The last thing you want is a photo all over social media of an employee acting inappropriately towards another where you are identified as the employer as this could potentially bring the good name of your company into disrepute.

 - Consider drink tokens rather than a free bar to avoid encouraging excessive alcohol intake and the problems that come with this.
-Soft drinks/alcohol free options should be provided for those that do not consume alcohol.
-You could also request that the bar-staff remain vigilant and identify employees who are intoxicated and firmly refuse to serve them.
+Soft drinks/alcohol-free options should be provided for those that do not consume alcohol.
+You could also request that the bar staff remain vigilant and identify employees who are intoxicated and firmly refuse to serve them.

 - If food is being provided, ensure that you cater for all, including those with any specific dietary requirements or cultural/religious beliefs.